 - Appointments will be limited and staggered to avoid crowding and allow for proper social distancing

-- Your temperature will be taken prior to entry to the clinic
+- Your temperature will be taken upon arrival

 - Alcohol-based hand sanitizer will be available in every treatment area

-- You will be asked to rinse with an antiseptic mouthwash before beginning your care to reduce the amount of bacteria and viruses residing in the mouth
+- You will be given an antiseptic mouthwash before beginning your care to reduce the amount of bacteria and viruses residing in the mouth

 Is a face mask/face covering required?